Using STOMP with SockJS

-This guide covers how to use SockJS client instead of WebSockets as underlying transport.
+This guide covers how to use SockJS client instead of WebSockets as the underlying transport.

-For Spring STOMP users: There are few tutorials/guides that implicitly suggest that you need SockJS to use STOMP.
-That is incorrect, you only need SockJS if you need to support old browsers.
+For Spring STOMP users: Some tutorials/guides implicitly suggest that you need SockJS to use STOMP.
+That is incorrect — you only need SockJS if you need to support ancient browsers.

 Do you need SockJS?

-As of 2018, WebSocket support in browsers is ubiquitous.
+WebSocket support in modern browsers is ubiquitous.
 Please check https://caniuse.com/#feat=websockets.
 Depending on your user base, you can skip this page.

 You can use SockJS client to support browsers that do not support WebSockets natively.

-• URL protocol conventions are different for WebSockets (ws:/wss:) and SockJS (http: or https:).
+- URL protocol conventions are different for WebSockets (

-• Internal handshake sequences are different — so, some brokers will use different end points for both protocols.
+). - Handshake sequences differ — some brokers expose different endpoints for both protocols.

-• Neither of these allows custom headers to be set during the HTTP handshake.
+- Neither protocol allows custom headers during the initial HTTP handshake.

-• SockJS internally supports different transport mechanisms.
-You might face specific limitations depending on actual transport in use.
+- SockJS uses multiple transport mechanisms; you may face limitations depending on the transport in use.

-• SockJS does not allow more than one simultaneous connection to the same broker.
-This usually is not a problem for most of the applications.
+- SockJS typically does not allow more than one simultaneous connection to the same broker.
+This is usually not a problem for most applications.

-It is advised to use WebSockets by default and then fall back to SockJS if the browser does not support.
+Prefer native WebSockets by default and fall back to SockJS only if the browser lacks WebSocket support or your deployment requires HTTP-only transport.

 Basic installation